 - The transmitting range of the cochlear implant is 1 mm to 10 mm.
-However, maximum skin flap thicknesses of 6 mm for off-the-ear (OTE) sound processors and 10 mm for behind-the-ear (BTE) sound processors are required for good magnet retention. - The cochlear implant may not function properly if the processor coil is placed directly on top of the receiver/ stimulator. - Methods to determine that the cochlear implant is functioning properly include impedance measurement using a Cochlear proprietary programming system.
+However, a maximum skin flap thickness of 6 mm to 10 mm is required for good magnet retention. - The cochlear implant may not function properly if the processor coil is placed directly on top of the receiver/ stimulator. - Methods to determine that the cochlear implant is functioning properly include impedance measurement using a Cochlear proprietary programming system.